19hours/sg-statutes/Acts/Spam Control Act.md

 (b) collecting, compiling, capturing or otherwise harvesting those electronic addresses;

-“Authority” means the Info-communications Development Authority of Singapore established under section 3 of the Info-communications Development Authority of Singapore Act (Cap.
-137A);
+“Authority” means the Info‑communications Media Development Authority established by section 3 of the Info‑communications Media Development Authority Act 2016;

+[Act 22 of 2016 wef 01/10/2016]

 “business day” means any day other than a Saturday, Sunday or public holiday;